Walken (WLKN) Hits Self Reported Market Capitalization of $1.93 Million

 About Walken

-Walken’s launch date was June 21st, 2022.
-Walken’s total supply is 2,000,000,000 tokens and its circulating supply is 829,103,339 tokens.
-The official website for Walken is walken.io.
-The official message board for Walken is medium.com/@walken.io.
+Walken’s genesis date was June 21st, 2022.
+Walken’s total supply is 2,000,000,000 tokens and its circulating supply is 829,103,318 tokens.
 Walken’s official Twitter account is @walken_io and its Facebook page is accessible here.
+Walken’s official message board is medium.com/@walken.io.
+Walken’s official website is walken.io.

 Their game connects real-life sports activities with online gaming and crypto earning.